WhenSkiesAbove/bagitbb/README.md

 2) Extract checksums from bag manifest to a list of (path, checksum) tuples
 3) Copy bag payload in /data to target directory
 4) Geneate new checksum manifest for unbagged files in target directory using hashlib
-5) Compare checksum manifest values to confirm integrity of copied files 6)Copy bag metadata (bagit.txt, bag-info.txt, manifests, etc.) to newly created sub-directory in target
+5) Compare checksum manifest values to confirm integrity of copied files
+6) Copy bag metadata (bagit.txt, bag-info.txt, manifests, etc.) to newly created sub-directory in target

 ## Other features